-Most frequent concerns: disagreements between faculty members and supervisors regarding performance appraisals and ratings; summative not formative reviews with little advice on improvements; department's priorities are perceived to be misaligned with individual performance expectations and career progression; minimal timely feedback provided to faculty throughout year
+Most frequent concerns: Disagreements between faculty members and supervisors regarding performance appraisals and ratings; summative not formative reviews with little advice on improvements; department's priorities are perceived to be misaligned with individual performance expectations and career progression; minimal timely feedback provided to faculty throughout year.

-3. Peer and Colleague Relationships - (Presented 46 times; includes cases of bullying and/or mobbing.)
+3. Peer and Colleague Relationships - (Presented 37 times; includes cases of bullying and/or mobbing)

-Defined as: Questions, concerns, issues or inquiries involving peers or colleagues who do not have a supervisory-employee relationship (e.g., two faculty members within the same department or conflict involving members of a faculty group)
+Defined as: Questions, concerns, issues or inquiries involving peers or colleagues who do not have a supervisory-employee relationship (e.g., two faculty members within the same department or conflict involving members of a faculty group).

-Most frequent concerns: unprofessional behaviors including disrespect and poor treatment, perceived ruthless competition; yelling and harsh language in public areas; avoidance of communication leading to mistrust, loss of cooperation and integrity
+Most frequent concerns: Unprofessional behaviors including disrespect and poor treatment, perceived ruthless competition; yelling and harsh language; avoidance of communication leading to mistrust, loss of cooperation and integrity.

-4. Career Progression and Development (Presented 25 times)
+4. Career Progression and Development (Presented 16 times)

-Defined as: Questions, concerns, issues or inquiries about dismissals for cause and non-reappointment or tenure denial, as well as processes and decisions regarding entering and / or leaving a position or added responsibilities, (i.e., nature of and changes in current assignments, job security, and separation.)
+Defined as: Questions, concerns, issues or inquiries about dismissals for cause and non-reappointment or tenure denial, as well as processes and decisions regarding entering and / or leaving a position or added responsibilities, (i.e., nature of and changes in current assignments, job security, and separation).

-Most frequent concerns: career options after non-reappointment, especially when termination is immediate; frequent changes or additions to job expectations and performance levels; not adhering to stated procedures and policies in 3-year reviews and P&T unit / college protocol; lack of clarity in some evaluative rubrics; lack of or absence of mentorship.
-Multiple exit interviews conducted with faculty voicing inattentiveness by administration to deal with ineffective and often abrasive supervisors and colleagues.
+Most frequent concerns: Career options after non-reappointment, especially when termination is immediate; frequent changes or additions to job expectations and performance levels; lack of clarity in some evaluative rubrics; lack of or absence of mentorship.

-5. Legal, Regulatory, Financial and Compliance (Presented 26 times)
+5. Legal, Regulatory, Financial and Compliance (Presented 11 times)